kathyonu/method_hooks/README.md

 > After method_hooks is used, you can run a callback on `good = Good.example` because method_hooks will .. do what ?? provide a wrapper ??? where is the wrapper ? or other-named active code that hooks onto any PORO. (plain old Ruby objects)

-> The method_hooks gemm methods can benefit our app in what way ?
+> The method_hooks gem methods can benefit our app in what way ?
 After I figure that out, I will explain a few use cases here.

 > We now return to Original Material untouched by us.